abijoserah/abijoserah/README.md

 ### Open to work

-I was formally a pharmacy technician.
+I was previously a pharmacy technician.
 Years of serving patients taught me that details matter and people come first.
 I now apply these principles when building web applications.
 I'm based in Strasbourg, France.

 ---